Cast & Crew

 James Omand (Sound Technician)

-Born in Newfoundland and raised in Dartmouth, Nova Scotia, Jordan Ginn is happy to make his third GSDT appearance in a show he had the privilege to co-write, Viva Las Vegas.
-You may have seen him as geeky computer programmer Martin Shift in Off the Wall and as cheesy ladies' man Randal Pears in Take A Chance On Me.
+Born in Newfoundland and raised in Dartmouth, Nova Scotia, Jordan Ginn is happy to make his fourth appearance at GSDT.
+This is the second show he has had the privilege of co-writing with his writing partner, Amy Soloway.
+You may have seen Jordan as geeky computer programmer Martin Shift in Off the Wall, cheesy ladies' man Randal Pears in Take A Chance On Me, or as wacky Elvis Impersonator Hector in Viva Las Vegas.
 Always a singer-songwriter before anything else, Jordan began his work in the Halifax music scene as a teenager busking on the waterfront.
 Through his university years, Jordan performed with his band in bars throughout the city.
-Most recently, through the summer of 2017, Jordan performed as lead male singer at Diamond Tooth Gertie's Gambling Hall in Dawson City, Yukon, in its nightly cabaret show.
+Most recently, through the summer of 2017, Jordan performed as lead male singer at Diamond Tooth Gertie's Gambling Hall in Dawson City Yukon, in its nightly cabaret shows.
+Have a great evening!

-Becca Guilderson is excited to appear in her fourteenth production at GSDT.
+Becca Guilderson is excited to appear in her fifteenth production at GSDT.
 She has had the joy of playing many delightful characters like Snow White in Once Upon A Crime, Katherine in Someone Wake Paddy O'Brien, Janis in Off The Wall and as Helen in Home For The Holidays.
-You may have caught her as Anne in Anne & Gilbert with Stage Prophets, Marion in The Music Man with Quick As A Wink Theatre, and Wendla in Side By Side's production of Spring Awakening.
+You may have caught her as Anne in Anne & Gilbert with Stage Prophets, Marion in The Music Man ∎%tith Quick As A Wink Theatre, and Wendla in Side By Side's production of Spring Awakening.
 Most recently she had the joy of directing and performing as Natalie in Next To Normal with Saints Alive.
-Becca also spends much of her time teaching Voice and Piano through Long and McQuade in Dartmouth and running her own theatre collective, Side-by-Side productions, with her partners in Halifax!
+Becca also spends much of her time teaching voice and piano privately and running her own theatre collective, Side-by-Side productions with her partners in Halifax!

-Chris Bolton is excited to continue performing here at Grafton Street Dinner Theatre following his role as Stuart in Will You Still Love Me Tomorrow?
-As well as Fizz in Ahead by a Century.
+Chris Bolton is excited to continue performing here at Grafton Street Dinner Theatre following his roles as Stuart in Will You Still Love Me Tomorrow? and Fizz in Ahead by a Century and most recently as Will in Viva Las Vegas!
 Raised in The Annapolis valley, Chris has always been active in the arts community singing in choir, performing in community theatre, and being involved in the Music program in school.
 This passion for music and performance then accompanied him to the Vocal performance program at Acadia University.
-There Chris studied classicaVoperatic voice, musical theatre, as well as theatre acting.
-Chris' other roles include: Fred Voss in CBC's Pure, Rapunzel's Prince in Into the Woods, and Chebutykin in Three Sisters.
+There Chris studied ClassicaVOperatic voice, Musical theatre, as well as theatre acting.
+Chris' other roles include: Fred Voss in CBC's Pure, Rapunzel's Prince in Into the woods, and Chebutykin in Three Sisters.